openwns/documentation/usersGuide/modules/dll/wimac/experiment1.rst

 ###########################################

 In the first experiment, we will setup a very simple simulation campaign, run the simulations and evaluate the results while learning the basic parts of the WiMAC configurations.

-In the following, we will assume that ``myWiMAXCampaign`` is the root directory of the simulation campaign, created as described in the previous section, and ``myWiMAXCampaign/experiment1`` is the directory where the simulations are stored.
+In the following, we will assume that ``myWiMACCampaign`` is the root directory of the simulation campaign, created as described in the wifi tutorial section ``preperation``, and ``myWiMACCampaign/experiment1`` is the directory where the simulations are stored.

 In the beginning, this directory contains only the following files: